Damocles-fr/jellyfin-tmdb-more-like-this/README.md

-# Jellyfin More Like This 🎬🔗📚
+# Jellyfin TMDB More Like This 🎬🔗📚

 Adds a **More Like This** section to movie and series detail pages.
 Suggestions come from TMDB (merge `recommendations`, `similar`, and `collections`) and are filtered so that **only titles already present in your Jellyfin library** are shown.